test

 Aren’t the new and improved Vintage Crock Numbered plant pots just adorable?

-I ended up painting some pots while leaving others in their natural state.
-And they all looked equally adorable!
+I ended up stenciling numbers on some painted plant pots while leaving others in their natural state.

 See the tan crock pot on the far right with the cute #4?
 That’s the $1 plastic pot I didn’t even bother painting over!
-Talk about instant vintage crock charm, huh?
+Talk about instant antique crock charm, huh?

-Here are two old weathered pots I didn’t paint prior.
+Here are two old weathered terracotta plant pots I didn’t paint prior.
 And they are completely and utterly adorable!
 So don’t be too quick to paint everything… perhaps try them natural first!

 So many cute pots!
 I can’t wait to sprinkle them around the house and put them to work holding either fresh cut flowers, planted herbs, flowers or plants, or for home decor holding pencils by the phone, etc!